-The Government has resurrected the Superannuation Guarantee (SG) amnesty giving employers that have fallen behind with their SG obligations the ability to “self-correct.”
-This time however, the incentive of the amnesty is strengthened by harsh penalties for those that fail to take action.
+The Government has resurrected the Superannuation Guarantee amnesty giving those employers that have fallen behind with their Superannuation Guarantee obligations the ability to self-correct themselves.
+However, this time the amnesty incentive is strengthened by harsher penalties for those that fail to take action.

-Originally announced in May 2018 and running between 24 May 2018 until 23 May 2019, the amnesty failed to secure its passage through Parliament after facing a backlash from those that believed the amnesty was too lenient on recalcitrant employers.
+The amnesty was originally announced back in May 2018 and was due to run 24 May 2018 – 23 May 2019, but the amnesty failed to secure passage through Parliament after a backlash from those thought that the amnesty was too lenient on recalcitrant employers.

-Since the original announcement, the Government reports that over 7,000 employers have come forward to voluntarily disclose historical unpaid super.
-The SG tax gap is estimated at around $2.85 billion in late or missing SG payments.
+The Australian Government reports more than 7,000 employers have come forward since the original announcement to voluntarily disclose historical unpaid super.
+The Superannuation Guarantee tax gap is estimated at around $2.85 billion in missing or late Superannuation Guarantee payments.

 When does the amnesty apply?

-Legislation enabling the amnesty is currently before Parliament and if enacted, will apply from the date of the original amnesty announcement, 24 May 2018, until 6 months after the legislation has passed Parliament.
-Employers will have this period to voluntarily disclose underpaid or unpaid SG payment to the Commissioner of Taxation.
+New legislation to enable the amnesty is currently before Parliament, if enacted it will apply from the date of the original amnesty announcement 24 May 2018 – 6 months after the legislation has passed Parliament.
+Employers have this time period to disclose voluntarily unpaid or underpaid Superannuation Guarantee payments to the Commissioner of Taxation.

-The amnesty applies to historical underpaid or unpaid SG for any period up to the March 2018 quarter.
+The amnesty applies to historical unpaid or underpaid Superannuation Guarantee for all periods up to March 2018 quarter.

 Qualifying for the amnesty

-To qualify for the amnesty, employers must disclose the outstanding SG to the Tax Commissioner.
-You either pay the full amount owing, or if the business cannot pay the full amount, enter into a payment plan with the ATO.
-If you agree to a payment plan and do not meet the payments, the amnesty will no longer apply.
+Employers must disclose the outstanding Superannuation Guarantee to the Tax Commissioner to qualify for the amnesty.
+They must pay in full, or if that is not possible for the business then it must enter into a payment plan agreement with the Australian Taxation Office.
+If they agree to the payment plan and fail to meet the payments, then the amnesty will not apply.

-Keep in mind that the amnesty only applies to “voluntary” disclosures.
-The ATO will continue its compliance activities during the amnesty period so if they discover the underpayment first, full penalties apply.
-The amnesty also does not apply to amounts that have already been identified as owing or where the employer is subject to an ATO audit.
+The amnesty will only apply to voluntary disclosures.
+The Australian Taxation Office will continue with their compliance activities during the Superannuation Guarantee amnesty period so full penalties will apply if they find the underpayment first.
+The amnesty also does not include amounts already identified as owing or the employer is subject to an audit with Australian Taxation Office.

 What do employers pay under the amnesty?

-Normally, if an employer fails to meet their quarterly SG payment on time, they pay the SG charge (SGC) and lodge a Superannuation Guarantee Statement.
-The SGC applies even if you pay the outstanding SG soon after the deadline.
+Normally, if the employer fails to meet their quarterly Superannuation Guarantee payment on time, they will have to pay the Superannuation Guarantee charge and lodge a Superannuation Guarantee Statement.
+The Superannuation Guarantee charge applies even if you pay the outstanding Superannuation Guarantee soon after the deadline.

-Under the quarterly superannuation guarantee, the interest component is calculated on an employer’s quarterly shortfall amount from the first day of the relevant quarter to the date when the SG charge would be payable (not from the date the SG was overdue).
+Under the quarterly Superannuation Guarantee, the interest component is calculated on an employer’s quarterly shortfall amount from the first day of the relevant quarter to the date when the Superannuation Guarantee charge would be payable (not from the date the Superannuation Guarantee was overdue).

-The ability to deduct SGC and the reduction in penalties under the amnesty could be significant for employers that have fallen behind with their SG obligations.
+The ability to deduct Superannuation Guarantee charge and the reduction in penalties under the amnesty could be significant for employers that have fallen behind with their Superannuation Guarantee obligations.

-If SG is paid late, special provisions exist within the legislation to automatically protect employees from inadvertently breaching concessional contribution cap limits if the unpaid SG is paid to the Commissioner and then transferred to the employee’s superannuation fund.
+If Superannuation Guarantee is paid late, special provisions exist within the legislation to automatically protect employees from inadvertently breaching concessional contribution cap limits if the unpaid Superannuation Guarantee is paid to the Commissioner and then transferred to the employee’s superannuation fund.
 Where the employer makes the payment directly into the employee’s fund, the individual would need to apply to the Commissioner requesting the exercise of discretion to either disregard the concessional contributions or allocate them to another financial year.

 What happens if you do not take advantage of the amnesty?

-If an employer fails to take advantage of the amnesty and is found to have underpaid employee SG, they are required to pay the SGC which includes penalties of up to 200%.
-Outside of the amnesty period, the ATO has the power to reduce the penalty in whole or part.
-However, the legislation enabling the amnesty imposes tougher penalties on employers that do not voluntarily correct underpaid or unpaid SG by removing the ATO’s capacity to reduce these penalties below 100%.
+If an employer fails to take advantage of the amnesty and is found to have underpaid employee Superannuation Guarantee, they are required to pay the Superannuation Guarantee charge which includes penalties of up to 200%.
+Outside of the amnesty period, the Australian Taxation Office has the power to reduce the penalty in whole or part.
+However, the legislation enabling the amnesty imposes tougher penalties on employers that do not voluntarily correct unpaid or underpaid Superannuation Guarantee by removing the Australian Taxation Office’s capacity to reduce these penalties below 100%.
 In effect, the Commissioner loses the power for leniency even in cases where an employer has made a genuine mistake.

 Where to from here?

-Even if you do not believe that your business has an SG underpayment issue, it is worth undertaking a payroll audit to ensure that your payroll calculations are correct, and employees are being paid at a rate that is consistent with their entitlements under workplace laws and awards.
+Even if you don’t think that your business has any Superannuation Guarantee underpayment issues, it is well worth completing a payroll audit that will ensure your payroll calculations are correct, and that your employees are being paid at a consistent rate as per their entitlements under workplace awards and laws.

-If your business has fallen behind on its SG obligations and is eligible for the amnesty, you need to start working through the issues now or contact us to work through the issues for you.
-There are several calculations that need to be completed and these may take some time to complete.
+If your business has fallen behind on its Superannuation Guarantee obligations and is eligible for the amnesty, you need to start working through the issues now or contact us to work through the issues for you.
+There are several calculations that need completing and these may take some time to complete.

-If your business has engaged any contractors during the period covered by the amnesty, then the arrangements will need to be reviewed as it is common for workers to be classified as employees under the SG provisions even if the parties have agreed that the worker should be treated as a contractor.
-You cannot contract out of SG obligations.
+If your business has engaged any contractors during the period covered by the amnesty, then the arrangements will need to be reviewed as it is common for workers to be classified as employees under the Superannuation Guarantee provisions even if the parties have agreed that the worker should be treated as a contractor.
+You cannot contract out of Superannuation Guarantee obligations.